 Check out all the best Buckmark Upgrades.
 And here’s how it shoots…fully upgraded:

-Reliability wise, I’d put it above the Mark IV and below the Victory, and looks-wise, I’d put it at the top of the heap, but you may think differently.
-That’s fine, this is America and you’re absolutely free to be wrong.
+Reliability-wise, I’d put it above the Mark IV and below the Victory.
+Looks-wise, I’d put it at the top of the heap.

-All in all, it was an excellent little gun save one thing: it only worked when it felt like it, and overly-tight tolerances meant you got maybe one mag of reliable function out of it before it needed to be cleaned again.
+All in all, it was an excellent little gun save one thing…it only worked when it felt like it, and overly tight tolerances meant you got one mag of reliable function out of it before it needed cleaning.

-In DA mode, you’ll be dealing with a stiff but smooth 11lb trigger pull, and with the hammer back you’ll get an incredibly crips break right at 4lbs of pressure.
+In DA mode, you’ll be dealing with a stiff but smooth 11-pound trigger pull.
+With the hammer back you’ll get an incredible crisp break at 4-pounds of pressure.

-The slide serrations also make it easy for those with low hand strength to rack in a round, and the sights, while kind of a cheap polymer, are more than accurate enough for self-defense distances.
+The slide serrations also make it easy for those with low hand strength to rack a round.
+Though the sights are a cheap polymer, they’re more than accurate enough for self-defense distances.

 Check out our full review of the P22.